ywen407/books-futures-explained/src/6_future_example.md

 Fortunately, in the future this will probably be possible in the standard library as well.
-For now, [this trait lives in the nursery][arc_wake], but my guess is that this will be a part of the standard library after som maturing.
+For now, [this trait lives in the nursery][arc_wake], but my guess is that this will be a part of the standard library after some maturing.

 We choose to pass in a reference to the whole `Reactor` here.
 This isn't normal.
 The reactor will often be a global resource which let's us register interests